Steering Assist Is Reduced Drive with Care

 • The hydraulic power steering system

-Causes of Steering Assist is Reduced Error Message
+Causes of Steering Assist is Reduced Drive With Care Message

 chevy_steering_assist_error.jpeg

-In most cases the steering assist is reduced error message can pop up because of a dead battery or an unplugged one.
-A dead battery in your car can cause a whole lot of electrical problems, especially lost communication with the engine control module.
+In most cases the steering assist is reduced error message can pop up because of a bad battery.
+A dead battery in your car can cause a whole lot of electrical problems, especially lost communication with the engine control module (ECM).
+A good battery will show a charge at around 12.6v on multimeter and not lower than 8-10v while starting a vehicle.

 The “Steering assist” is connected to the Engine Control Module, ECM, of your car, which functions as the brainbox for all your car’s electrical functions.
 This module also monitors and checks the level and temperature of your engine coolant.